smegma pearls

 Scenario 2: The doctor looks at your child’s penis, sees the lump, feels it, and either: (1) retracts his foreskin a little bit (a no-no!), telling you not to worry too much, but that if it keeps happening, your child will need to be circumcised; or (2) retracts your child’s foreskin all the way back and starts rubbing the smegma off the glans, telling you that the prepuce of infants should be retracted and cleaned daily.

 The doctor in both versions of Scenario 2 is not only incorrect, but may have caused irritation, pain, inflammation, and/or or infection by retracting the child’s foreskin.
-These symptoms then might result in the doctor claiming that the child needs to be circumcised when the issues never would have arisen if he had just been left alone.
+These symptoms then might result in the doctor claiming that the child needs to be circumcised when the issues never would have arisen if the child’s penis had just been left alone.

-It can be very frustrating as a parent of an intact child in the United States to not be able to rely on your doctor for accurate care of your child’s body.
-And it’s even more frustrating that this kind of misinformation perpetuates the cycle of unnecessary genital cutting in the USA.
+It can be very frustrating as a parent of an intact child in the U.S. to not be able to rely on your doctor for accurate care of your child’s body.
+And it’s even more frustrating that this kind of misinformation perpetuates the cycle of unnecessary genital cutting in the U.S.

 Below you will find some images of what smegma pearls can look like.